AloTech-Full-Stack-Bootcamp/Bootcamp-Project-Team2/README.md

 - İrem Buz

-In this projecton on the Frontend;
+In this project on the Frontend;
 - Bulma Css for design
 - React Hooks
 - React Router Dom